 RESOURCES – Books

-Drawing on research, experience, and compelling personal stories from others to explain that although families can’t cure a loved one’s addiction, they can provide support without enabling, set boundaries, prioritize self-care, and find healing.
+Although families can’t cure a loved one’s addiction, they can provide support without enabling, set boundaries, prioritize self-care, and find healing.

 Take control of your life and set healthy, biblical boundaries with your spouse, children, friends, parents, co-workers, and even yourself.

-Advice on how to find and choose the recovery program for you, as well as a directory of the wide range of Twelve Step programs, including AA, Codependents Anonymous, Codependents of Sex Addicts, Adult Children of Alcoholics, and more.
+Advice on how to find and choose the recovery program for you, as well as a directory of the wide range of Twelve Step programs.

 A compassionate, user-friendly handbook for family and friends navigating the many challenges that come with a loved one’s new-found sobriety.

-Helping Your Chemically Dependent Teenager Recover is written for the parent whose child has serious problems with alcohol or other drugs.
+For the parent whose child has serious problems with alcohol or other drugs.

 It’s Not Okay to Be a Cannibal: How to Keep Addiction from Eating Your Family Alive by Robert Poznanovich and Andrew T. Wainwright